Configurable Workflow

 Identifying the core needs

-Enable users to customize document processing flow according to their specific needs and preferences
+Enable users to setup document processing flow according to their specific needs and preferences

-Enable users to customize document processing flow according to their specific needs and preferences
+Enable users to setup document processing flow according to their specific needs and preferences

-Provide real-time visibility into processing stages to let users track progress and identify delays
+Provide real-time visibility into processing steps to let users track progress and identify delays

-Provide real-time visibility into processing stages to let users track progress and identify delays
+Provide real-time visibility into processing steps to let users track progress and identify delays

 This approach follows the standard grid or table layout already used across the product.
-Each step in the workflow would be configured row by row, with conditions and actions defined in structured fields
+Each step in the process would be configured row by row, with conditions and actions defined in structured fields

 Faster to build from an engineering standpoint